Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy inference under DP and PYP priors

 \section{Entropy inference under DP and PYP priors}

 The posterior expectations computed in Section \ref{sec:posterior} provide a class of entropy estimators for distributions with countably-infinite support.
-For each choice of $(d,\alpha)$, $\E[H|\alpha,d,\vx]$ is the posterior mean under a $PY(d,\alpha)$ prior, analygous to the fixed-$\alpha$ Dirichlet priors discussed in Section \ref{sec:bayesian:estimation}.
-Unfortunately, fixed $PY(d,\alpha)$ priors also carry the same difficulties as fixed Dirichlet priors.
-A fixed-parameter $\PY(d,\alpha)$ prior on $\vpi$ results in a highly concentrated prior distribution on entropy (\figref{Hpriorvsad}).
-We address this problem by introducing a mixture prior $p(d,\alpha)$ on $\PY(d,\alpha)$ under which the implied prior on entropy is flat \footnote{Notice, however, that by constructing a flat prior on entropy, we do not obtain an objective prior.
+For each choice of $(d,\ConParInfinite)$, $\E[H|\ConParInfinite,d,\vx]$ is the posterior mean under a $PY(d,\ConParInfinite)$ prior, analogous to the fixed-$\ConParInfinite$ Dirichlet priors discussed in Section \ref{sec:bayesian:estimation}.
+Unfortunately, fixed $PY(d,\ConParInfinite)$ priors also carry the same difficulties as fixed Dirichlet priors.
+A fixed-parameter $\PY(d,\ConParInfinite)$ prior on $\vpi$ results in a highly concentrated prior distribution on entropy (\figref{Hpriorvsad}).

+We address this problem by introducing a mixture prior $p(d,\ConParInfinite)$ on $\PY(d,\ConParInfinite)$ under which the implied prior on entropy is flat.\footnote{Notice, however, that by constructing a flat prior on entropy, we do not obtain an objective prior.
 Here, we are not interested in estimating the underlying high-dimensional probabilities $\{\pi_i\}$, but rather in estimating a single statistic.
 An objective prior on the model parameters is not necessarily optimal for estimating entropy: entropy is not a parameter in our model.
-In fact, Jefferys' prior for multinomial observations is exactly a Dirichlet distribution with a fixed $\alpha = 1/2$.
-As mentioned in the text, such Bayesian priors heavily bias entropy estimates.} We then define the BLS entropy estimator under this mixture prior, the Pitman-Yor Mixture (PYM) estimator, and discuss some of its theoretical properties.
+In fact, Jeffreys' prior for multinomial observations is exactly a Dirichlet distribution with a fixed $\alpha = 1/2$.
+As mentioned in the text, such Bayesian priors are highly informative about the entropy.} We then define the BLS entropy estimator under this mixture prior, the Pitman-Yor Mixture (PYM) estimator, and discuss some of its theoretical properties.
 Finally, we turn to the computation of PYM, discussing methods for sampling, and numerical quadrature integration.